aronskaya/smjobbless/README.md

 ### 1. Create targets

 * Create а Client target; should be a bundle. `Cocoa Application` target type works great for this purpose.
+  * Client's Signing & Capabilities -> remove App Sandbox.
 * Create а Server target (`Command-Line Tool`).
 The product name for this target should be the same as the launchd job label.

 ### 2. Add Helper Tool to Client's bundle